 These bulb families who require ballast uses two different types of ballasts – magnetic and electronic.
 Magnetic ballasts are older technology used within certain lights.

-However, electronic ballasts are found to be energy efficient.
+However, electronic ballasts like led emergency ballast are found to be energy efficient.

 Now the question would be, LED lights also need a ballast.
 The answer is yes.
 LEDs use technology that is similar to ballast but is named driver.